 (Accounting Standard and Implementation Guidance on Revenue Recognition)

-On March 31, 2020, the Accounting Standards Board of Japan (ASBJ) issued "Accounting Standard for Revenue Recognition" (ASBJ Statement No.29), and "Implementation Guidance on Accounting Standard for Revenue Recognition" (ASBJ Guidance No. 30), and "Implementation Guidance on Disclosures about Fair Value of Financial Instruments" (ASBJ Guidance No. 19).
+On March 31, 2020, the Accounting Standards Board of Japan (ASBJ) issued "Accounting Standard for Revenue Recognition" (ASBJ Statement No.29), and "Implementation Guidance on Disclosures about Fair Value of Financial Instruments" (ASBJ Guidance No. 19).